Fey (album)

-Fey is the debut album of Mexican pop singer Fey.
-It was released on 22 March 1995 with the Sony Music Mexico label.
-The album has sold over 2 million worldwide.
+Fey is the debut studio album by Mexican singer Fey, released on 27 June 1995, through Sony Music Entertainment Mexico, it has sold over 2 million worldwide.

 Background and recording

 Initially, Fey began as a backup singer of the group Las Hermanas Gil, which was made up by two of her aunts, a very famous duo during their time.
 Fey's family did not agree with her wishing to attend dance and singing classes, as they felt she was too young.
 For this reason, her aunts decided to include her in the group in some way.
 Meanwhile, Fey was recording demos for different labels until around 1989 PolyGram was interested in the Fey's concept, she was then 16 years old.
 Finally, PolyGram did not admit Fey into their label.
 Fey and her aunt Nohemi Gil were knocking on doors, until in 1994, until there was an opportunity with Sony Music, thanks to Toño Berumen, who showed interest in Fey.
 She signed the contract with Sony and Fey traveled to Spain to recorded her first album.
 She worked with Jose Ramon Florez, who composed many of the tracks.